 Lightweight but filling, whole-wheat bread is highly nutritional for new moms due to its endless benefits.
 It carries a variety of essential nutrients like vitamins and fibers which help to maintain your bowel health and prevent constipation.
 Whole-wheat bread can also lower the risk of getting heart diseases and stroke.
 If obesity is one of your concerns, you’d be glad to know that you can happily count your calories when having it!

-Following a balanced diet is not only important to assist your newborn to grow well, but also to get your body to function properly.
-These foods pass the nutrients to the baby through the breast milk, so in a way, the mother’s diet determines the health of the baby.
+Following a balanced diet is not only important to assist your newborn to grow well, but also to get your body to recover better and as part of the confinement care.
+These foods pass the nutrients to the baby through breast milk, so in a way, the mother’s diet determines the health of the baby.
 Frequent water intake, for instance, is necessary to enhance the production of breast milk.